neo4j-examples/graphgist_portal/README.md

 bundle install
 ```

-Ensure the Neo4j database is running and you have a github oauth application.
+Ensure the Neo4j database is running.

-Set the environment
+Set the environment (optional, only if you want to log in with github)

 ```
 export GITHUB_KEY='<your_key>'